In other words, the excerpt is referring to

 Old Testament -when compared to the New Testament- is deficient

 "image", by comparison).
-However, an "image" is still far more superior than
+However, an "image" is still far more superior to

 a "shadow"...